 So I’ll start with the easy stuff — that weird shock placement?
 It’s so the bike will fit a full-sized water bottle.
 Awesome.
 I hate wearing packs.

 And the Gemini system?
 It’s pretty sweet.
 Yeah, I know, there’s a subset of the mountain biking population that has embraced these sort of things for years, and the basic functionality isn’t a new thing.
 But I hate proprietary crap even more than I hate unnecessarily changing “standards.”
-So what I like about the Gemini is that 1) it works well, but maybe more importantly, 2) I can replace it with an off the shelf unit if needed.
+So what I like about the Gemini is that (1) it works well, but maybe more importantly, (2) I can replace it with an off-the-shelf unit if needed.

 But yeah, thumb the remote and all of a sudden the Trigger has less travel.
-It climbs quite well in short travel mode, and I actually liked it in smoother, pumpier situations as well.
+It climbs quite well in short-travel mode, and I actually liked it in smoother, pumpier situations as well.

-And in “Flow” mode (the longer travel setting), the Trigger is an entirely competent descender.
+And in “Flow” mode (the longer-travel setting), the Trigger is an entirely competent descender.
 It’s long and slack enough that it feels quite comfortable at speed, but those short chainstays are noticeable.
 When carving through turns, the Trigger feels less like it’s locked in on rails, and more like it wants to square things off and dart through corners.
-On the whole, this makes the Trigger feel a bit less stable than something like a Santa Cruz Bronson, but the Trigger is a bit happier in tight situations that require quick direction changes.
+On the whole, this makes the Trigger feel a bit less stable than something like the Santa Cruz Bronson, but the Trigger is a bit happier in tight situations that require quick direction changes.

-The short stays also mean the bike feels easier to whip around.
+The short stays also mean the Trigger feels easier to whip around.
 Lofting the front end is easy, and it’s a good jumper.
 I think the stays also contribute a lot to the bike feeling really light — I have a tough time pinpointing this, but for whatever reason, the Trigger feels really easy to move around.
 I rode the bike before I weighed it, and I was actually surprised that it wasn’t lighter.